 - 5 /10 pack applicators now available – Not available when I started this review

-- Precision edge now available – Not available when I started this review
+- Precision Edge is now available – Not available when I started this review

 - Products come from Australia – Delivery is normally 2 weeks +